Birdo1221/GoDDos-Html/README.md

 GoDDos-Html is your average web-based botnet controller written in Go, designed to manage distributed denial-of-service (DDoS) attacks through an intuitive web interface.
 The system features secure user authentication, command distribution to connected bots, and real-time monitoring capabilities.

-**Disclaimer**: This software is provided for educational and research purposes only.
-Misuse of this software for unauthorized activities is strictly prohibited.

 ## 🚀 Features

 ### 🔒 Authentication System